digipolisantwerp/location-picker_service_nodejs/README.md

 - GET /path/to/endpoint?lat=...&lng=...
 - lat = latitude of the location
-- lng = longitutde of the location
+- lng = longitude of the location
 - result = JSON-encoded array of [LocationItem](src/types.ts) objects

 An [example swagger description](swagger-example.json) is included.